compsoc-edinburgh/compsoc-sigweb/README.md

 AKA the New New New CompSoc website

+# The Dev Site
+This is the new website.
+It uses Jekyll.
+It also works nicely with Docker.

+## How to run?
+If you use Linux, run `preview.sh`.
+It will automatically build, server and watch the directory for changes.
+It will listen on port 4000.

+If you're on Mac or Windows, please contribute some instructions.
+You'll hopefully be able to read `preview.sh` and adapt the commands to play nice with docker-machine, or native Docker if that's your thing.

+### Running without Docker
+I'd love someone to contribute instructions on how to run this natively without docker too.
+That would be awesome.

+# About the SIG
 ## What is SIG: Web
 SIG: Web is a Special Interest Group of CompSoc, centered around re-building the CompSoc website.